-Through our strategies, great results have been made to boost Richard’s sales and to promote their brand awareness and reputation in China.
+Through our strategies, great results have been made to boost Richard’s sales and promote its brand awareness and reputation in China.

-Many brands have realized this market potential and launched gift-packaged tea and peripheral products, as the picture shows.
+Many brands have realized this market potential and launched gift-packaged tea (high-end gift box) and peripheral products, as the picture shows.